-Blessed be the Flexible
+Blessed Be the Flexible

 "Blessed be the flexible, for they shall not be bent out of shape."